sribalaji-16/VSDSquadron_FPGA_mini/Task_1.md

 );
 ```

--->SB_HFOSC is an internal oscillator primitive ,.CLKHFPU(1'b1) this powers up the oscillator,.CLKHFEN(1'b1) this enables the oscillator and .CLKHF(int_osc) this Connects the oscillator output to int_osc
+> SB_HFOSC is an internal oscillator primitive ,.CLKHFPU(1'b1) this powers up the oscillator,.CLKHFEN(1'b1) this enables the oscillator and .CLKHF(int_osc) this Connects the oscillator output to int_osc

 ```verilog
 SB_RGBA_DRV RGB_DRIVER (